 One thing of note was I added a small area of wadding directly behind the central panel in order to pad it out slightly and make it stand out and then also backed the back and front panels with cotton wadding before free motion quilting the whole of the outer border using a silver metallic thread – a small note is I have learnt to use metallic needles and change my tension to prevent breaking the thread.

-The scary part was then stitching the panels together – would it work? happily yes!
+The scary part was then stitching the panels together – would it work as intended? happily yes and importantly due to the tailors tacks it was straightforward to do!
 I also had to add the pockets to the lining – one was a stitch pocket and the other has sections for several pens and my phone.

 Once the lining had also been stitched it was time to attach it to the outer panels …. oh I also had to make the handle tabs and also add the silver lock which proved problematic as I had never used one of these before but lessons have now been learnt!
 During the stitching of the lining to the outer panel I stitched several times over the handle tabs for added strength.
 Once the bag was turned through and the lining closed using small stitches and everything had been checked for accuracy I very carefully top stitched in a pale blue thread to both neaten the top edge and also to add one extra row of stitching over the handle tabs.
 I also made a bag bottom for the inside of the bag using cardboard, wadding and spare matching fabric which gave the base of the bag some solidity.